 Professor of Work and Employment Relations

 Tony is Professor of Employment Relations & HR Management at Birmingham Business School.
 He is part of the Organisation, Work and Employment (OWE) group in the Department of Management.
 He joined Birmingham Business School in May 2018, from Bangor University.
-Tony has twenty years of employment relations experience as an academic, researcher, and journalist, including eight years working for Industrial Relations News, Dublin.
+Tony has twenty-five years employment relations experience as an academic, researcher, and journalist in the UK and Republic of ...

 - +44 (0) 121 414 7702